 We check the teacher’s checklist.

-What common?
-What feature will we place at the intersection?
+What's in common?
+What sign should we place in the intersection?

 Summary of the lesson.

-What did you learn new?
+What new things have you learned?
 What else would you like to know?

-In the next lesson, we will talk about how butter is made.
+In our next lesson we will talk about how butter is made.

-And now we need to give the butter to the kitchen so that they cook dinner for us.
+Now we need to take the oil to the kitchen so they can prepare dinner for us.

 Lesson on research activities in the senior group "Tricks of Koshchei"